Spring Break Cruises

 Not far behind -- and often for a lot less money -- are Disney’s competitors.
 Each has partnered up with outside entertainment franchises to offer their own family-friendly experiences.

-Carnival Cruise Lines already hosts Hasbro game shows on some ships, and starting in 2014, its ships will begin to feature Dr. Seuss activities with Seuss at Sea.
+Carnival Cruise Line hosts Hasbro game shows on some ships, and now over half of the fleet features the line's newest Dr. Seuss activities with Seuss at Sea.
 Kids can meet Nickelodeon favorites such as SpongeBob SquarePants and Dora the Explorer onboard select Norwegian Cruise Line ships.
 Also, on an increasing number of Royal Caribbean International vessels is the DreamWorks Experience with film screenings and characters.

 If you’re a single adult or couple, don’t let families scare you away from taking a cruise during Spring Break.
 Some Cruise lines continue to secure areas onboard exclusively for adults to escape.
 Even the family-oriented Disney Cruise Line, for instance, offers stellar adults-only venues throughout its ships, and a growing trend is for outdoor deck areas set aside for those over 18, like Carnival Cruise Lines’ fantastic and complimentary Serenity Retreat.